R

 Save workspace to .RData on exit to Never to

-> Global Options > General >
+at Tools > Options > Code

 Keyboard shortcuts can be modified at Tools >